top content planning tools

 4. Use the scheduling feature in your social media management tool.

-Every social media management tool has its unique scheduling feature that allows you to share content at optimal times with your audience.
-You can use the scheduling feature in the content planning tool you use or another social media management tool to schedule your posts.
+Every social media management tool has a unique scheduling feature that allows you to share content optimally with your audience.
+You can use the scheduling feature in your content planning tool or another social media management tool to schedule your posts.

 5. Remember to revisit your calendar as needed.